Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 It's especially true when dealing with BRDF's because we usually choose one of the terms of the BRDF, the Normal Distribution Function (NDF), as a good approximation for the pdf.

 !!! note
-	The NDF is itself a distribution that integrates to 1 over the domain of the upper hemisphere above our surface so it's perfect for the job, and that's certainly no coincidence as we will see below in the chapter talking about how designing your own BRDF:
+	The NDF is itself a distribution that integrates to 1 over the domain of the upper hemisphere above our surface so it's perfect for the job, and that's certainly no coincidence: <!-- as we will see below in the chapter talking about how designing your own BRDF:-->

 	$$
 	\int_0^{2\pi} \int_0^{\frac{\pi}{2}} D( \theta ) \cos( \theta ) \sin( \theta ) d\theta d\phi = 1